 Are there risks associated with orthognathic surgery?

 There are some risks with undergoing orthognathic surgery, just as there are risks with any other surgical procedure.
 However, orthognathic surgery is not a new procedure, and our team at Full Smile Orthodontics ensures that you have a trusted and experienced surgeon perform your treatment.
 If you have concerns about undergoing orthognathic surgery, please feel free to contact us at 760.804.0080.
-Our team recognizes that it is normal to have concerns, and we are happy to answer any of your questions, as well as provide an further information you may need.
+Our team recognizes that it is normal to have concerns, and we are happy to answer any of your questions, as well as provide further information you may need.
 Your comfort and safety are our top priority.

 What benefits are there to having orthognathic surgery?

 Many patients find that orthognathic surgery brings a healthy, beautiful, and attractive smile that will last a lifetime.
-Not only that, but patients often find that they have an increased confidence in themselves, thanks to a better smile.
+Not only that, but patients often find that they have increased confidence in themselves, thanks to a better smile.
 Whether you undergo orthognathic surgery for strictly medical and oral health reasons, or if it is to improve the appearance of your smile, our orthodontist and team are here to help.

 If you are interested in learning whether you require orthognathic surgery in Carlsbad, California, we invite you to call us and set up your consultation with our orthodontist.